-Laboratories - Students are allowed 24-hour access to labs equipped with state-of-the-art software and hardware.
+- Laboratories Students are allowed 24-hour access to labs equipped with state-of-the-art software and hardware.
 Our laboratories provide students with ample hands-on experience, giving them a considerable edge in the highly competitive computer and information technology job market.
-Our labs are constantly being updated to keep current with advancing technology.

-The college has an academic license for VMWare software products, so students, using the latest version of VMWare Workstation, can run multiple guest virtual machines on our powerful lab computers, creating complex layered virtual networks that can be directly connected to any of our lab's network equipment.
-The department has a blade server with 128 gigabytes of RAM and a 12 terabyte storage array.
-We employ the latest VMWare enterprise software to manage our blade server and create a private cloud infrastructure dedicated to our students.
+Our labs are constantly being updated to keep current with advancing technology. - Software, certifications, licenses, etc. The college has an academic license for VMWare software products, a blade server with 128 gigabytes of RAM and a 12 terabyte storage array, academic license for all Microsoft software, a Cisco Certified Academy, three Cisco-certified instructors, Cisco Adaptive Security firewalls, Juniper application firewalls, Juniper routers, Juniper SSL VPN concentrators and an Oracle blade server, a certified Juniper academy and VMWare IT academy, an academic license with Oracle, Adobe Creative Suite 6.0., a dedicated systems laboratory used for teaching microcomputer configuration, and a Pearson VUE, Prometric and Certified Internet Web Professional certification testing center.